Status on All Iterations Report

 Bugs: A numeric value and visual representation for all bugs, grouped by their current states of Active (blue), Resolved (gold) and Closed (green).
 These values are derived from the current values that are specified for the iteration and the state of each bug.

-In addition, you can choose an iteration to access the Burndown and Burn Rate report for that iteration.
-For more information, see Burndown and Burn Rate Report.
+In addition, you can click an iteration to access the Burndown and Burn Rate report for that iteration.
+For more information, see Burndown and Burn Rate Report (Agile).

 For the Status on All Iterations report to be useful and accurate, the team must perform the following activities for tracking work items: